-There are a lot of Decisions addressed to undertakings in the competition field.
+There are many Decisions addressed to undertakings in the competition field.
 Some of those Decisions are issued directly by the European Commission.
-They relate to, for example, mergers, state aid, antitrust/cartels.
+They mainly relate to mergers, state aid, antitrust/cartels.
 Even though these decisions are treated as legislation, some of them are also seen as cases.